q0j0p/food/README.md

 - [Scraping the allrecipes.com website](https://github.com/q0j0p/food/wiki/Scraping-the-allrecipes.com-website)

-The USDA maintains a database for "standard reference" foods and branded food items sold in the US.
+The USDA maintains a database for "standard reference" foods (8,789 items) and branded food items (175,206 items) sold in the US.
 These have nutrition information and the SR list is categorized.

-Allrecipes data was scraped from the website, while the USDA database was accessed via its API.

-## Data processing and storage
-Scraped pages were parsed and stored as documents in a nosql database.
+- [API access to USDA database]

 ## Exploratory data analysis
 ### Graph analysis of a member subset